rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>25.
 Wireless Networking</h3>
-Thankfully, we’re finally getting around to the wireless network portion of the project.
 I set WLC1’s IP address to 192.168.0.7, a usable address on the management VLAN.
 The default gateway is set to the HSRP group’s virtual IP address, and the DNS server set to SRV1’s IP address.
 <br />
 <br />
 <img src="https://i.imgur.com/j8v5LpR.png"/>